Tiger Woods: College golf career

-Woods was heavily recruited by college golf powers.
-He chose Stanford University, the 1994 NCAA champions.
+Woods was heavily recruited by college golf powers and chose Stanford University, the reigning NCAA champions.
 He enrolled at Stanford in the fall of 1994 under a golf scholarship and won his first collegiate event, the 40th Annual William H. Tucker Invitational, that September.
 He selected a major in economics and was nicknamed "Urkel" by college teammate Notah Begay III.
 In 1995, he successfully defended his U.S. Amateur title at the Newport Country Club in Rhode Island and was voted Pac-10 Player of the Year, NCAA First Team All-American, and Stanford's Male Freshman of the Year (an award that encompasses all sports).

-At age 19, Woods participated in his first PGA Tour major, the 1995 Masters, and tied for 41st as the only amateur to make the cut; two years later, he won the tournament by 12 strokes.
+At age 19, Woods participated in his first PGA Tour major, the 1995 Masters, and tied for 41st as the only amateur to make the cut.
 At age 20 in 1996, he became the first golfer to win three consecutive U.S. Amateur titles and won the NCAA individual golf championship.
 In winning the silver medal as leading amateur at The Open Championship, he tied the record for an amateur aggregate score of 281.
 He left college after two years in order to turn professional in the golf industry.
 In 1996, Woods moved out of California, stating in 2013 that it was due to the state's high tax rate.